mrkvon/stuff/nomadic.md

 - usb-microusb cable

 ## camping
-- two 750ml plastic bottles for drinking water
+- various plastic bottles for drinking water (0.5 - 1 l) total volume of 1 - 2 l
 - hammock with mosquito net
 - sleeping mat
 - plastic sheet 2x3m worn out - to cover my backpack at night, to do yoga on, a floor for various activity, not usable as rain protection anymore